‘No better human’: Friends mourn retired state trooper killed in Winthrop

 WINTHROP, MASS.
-(WHDH) - Officials on Sunday identified the retired state trooper who was fatally shot by a man who crashed a box truck into a building in Winthrop on Saturday.
+(WHDH) - Retired state trooper David L. Green, 58, was one of two people fatally shot by Nathan Allen, 28, after Allen stole a box truck and crashed it into a building around 2:45 p.m., according to Suffolk District Attorney Rachael Rollins.

-The suspect also allegedly shot and killed a female bystander before police fatally shot him, and officials have not released the identities of either of them.
-On Sunday, State Police Colonel Christopher Mason said the retired trooper was David L. Green, who became a Metropolitan District Commission police officer in 1980 and then a state trooper in 1992, retiring at the end of 2016.
+State Police Col. Christopher Mason said Green had become a Metropolitan District Commission Police Officer in 1980 and then a state trooper in 1992 before retiring at the end of 2016.

 “Trooper Green was widely respected and well-liked by his fellow Troopers, several of whom yesterday described him as a ‘true gentleman’ and always courteous to the public and meticulous in his duties.
 From what we learned yesterday, he was held in equally high regard by his neighbors and friends in Winthrop,” Mason said in a statement.
 “Trooper David Green more than upheld the ideals of integrity, professionalism, and service to others that are the hallmarks of a great Trooper.
 We are heartbroken by his loss and offer our condolences to his family and friends.“

-“There was no better human than Dave Green [He] fulfilled everything that was good, the best of humanity,” said Nick Tsiotas, a lifelong friend of Green’s.
-“He was a generous, kind, intelligent caring man and I’m sure you’ll get that from anybody who worked with him.”
+“There was no better human than Dave Green.
+[He] fulfilled everything that was good, the best of humanity,” said Nick Tsiotas, Green’s lifelong friend.
+“He was a generous, kind, intelligent, caring man and I’m sure you’ll get that from anybody who worked with him.”

-Tsiotas said he texted Green to make sure he was OK after his wife alerted him about a shooting on Shirley Street.
-He then received a call from a mutual friend telling him that Green had passed away.

-“This is a tremendous loss for everybody in the Town of Winthrop,” Tsiotas said.
+Air Force Staff Sgt.
+Ramona Cooper, 60, was also fatally shot in Winthrop, Rollins said.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)